101 definitions of business development

-78. To build or optimize (if already existing) company.
+78. To build or optimize (if already existing) a company.

-79. For us, it’s to develop the old business to new, to include more software and services, to help the customer to emancipate more time for tasks that are more critical to them.
+79. For us, it’s to develop the old business into a new one, to include more software and services, and to help the customer to emancipate more time for tasks that are more critical to them.

 80. Create a system and process for support business.

-81. Making processes easier, evolve the company, relationships but always for business advantage.
+81. Making processes easier, evolving the company, and relationships but always for business advantage.

 82. A tool or framework to build statistics and support for guiding your business’s decisions.

 83. The activities you do to develop and improve your company’s offering to the market.

 84. Going beyond an economical result-driven point of sight and adding perspectives to optimize and customize a business field.
 Ressources.
 People.
 In a dynamic change and chance-oriented surrounding.

 Business development is definitely not an exact science.
 Surely we can use tools, automation, and data to be effective, but only to a certain extent.
 In everything we do, we rely on unpredictable human beings and that does have an impact.